zachvalenta/jvns.ca/content/post/2017-01-17-an-idea-for-a-programming-book.markdown

 So! the idea!

-Each pair of pages is devoted to an idea ("OMG ASSEMBLY GUYS").
+Each pair of pages is devoted to an idea ("OMG ASSEMBLY").
 On one side, there's a comic, like this:

 <img src="https://drawings.jvns.ca/drawings/assembly.png">